railwayapp/docs/src/docs/reference/volumes.md

 ## Creating A Volume

-You can create a volume through the Command Palette (`⌘K`), or by right-clicking your project's canvas to bring up a menu.
+You can create a new volume through the Command Palette (`⌘K`) or by right-clicking the project canvas to bring up a menu.

 <div style={{ display: 'flex', flexDirection: 'row', gap: '5px' }}>
     <div>